There are many ways in which you can join in what we do, wherever you live or whenever you have the time:

 - Thread, ribbons, cord, lace, buttons, press studs and miscellaneous haberdashery

-- Sewing machine, of a reasonable age and condition to be used to teach others
+- Sewing or knitting machine, of a reasonable age and condition

 In particular for the YorKits (feminine hygiene kits) project we require:

 - Lightweight fabric (cotton or poly/cotton mix) in dark/deep coloured patterns (no insects, animals or people).
 Good examples in the above picture